Learn how to make this lovely wrap skirt. This skirt is an easy sewing project for beginners which will quickly become a wardrobe favourite.

 I always try to use natural materials, like cotton and linen for my sewing projects.
 They increase the longevity of my garments because they are made of higher quality fabric.
 When you spend hours sewing something you want it to last.

-For this wrap skirt project, I have found some linen at my local fabric store.
-Did you know that linen not only allows the body to breathe but it is naturally antibacterial helping keep germs away!
+For this wrap skirt project, I found some soft black linen at my local fabric store.
+I love to use linen because it allows the body to breathe but it is naturally antibacterial.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure here.

 Why you will love this diy wrap skirt

 - Cute style with ruffles and tie details

 This is a list of the required pattern pieces you need to cut out as shown in the instructions below.
 This list is a quick cutting guide for you to refer back to.

 - X1 Back Skirt (cut on the fold)

 - X2 Ruffles

 How to measure yourself to draft the pattern pieces